httpoxy/httpoxy-org/index.md

 layout: default
 ---

-*httpoxy* is a set of vulnerabilities affecting application code running in CGI, or CGI-like environments.
-In essence, it boils down to a namespace conflict:
+*httpoxy* is a set of vulnerabilities that affect application code running in CGI, or CGI-like environments.
+It comes down to a simple namespace conflict:
 {: .lead}

-* RFC 3875 (CGI) puts the HTTP `Proxy` header from a request into the environment as `HTTP_PROXY`
+* RFC 3875 (CGI) puts the HTTP `Proxy` header from a request into the environment variables as `HTTP_PROXY`
 * `HTTP_PROXY` is a popular environment variable used to configure an outgoing proxy {: .lead}

 This leads to a remotely exploitable vulnerability.
 {: .lead}

+#### How bad?

 If a vulnerable HTTP client, running in a server side process, makes an outgoing connection to an internal API, a remote, unauthenticated attacker may be able to